ABorrel/chemmaps-InterPred-Bodymap/README.md

 - fix duplicate code for DB interaction
 - ~~Add QC data in bodymap~~
 - Integrate tox21 assays results in chemmaps
+- connection / close DB change in all of the project!!!

 ### ChemMaps
 #### Urgent